DataLiteracyPlayground/DataLiteracyPlayground/README.md

 # DataLiteracyPlayground

-Hi, and welcome to the Data Literacy Playground!

 ![Data Literacy Playground Poster](/DLPposter.png)

+Hi, and welcomed me to the Data Literacy Playground!

 This project was originally proposed by Tanya Dorey-Elias at the LAK 2017 Hackathon and is being kickstarted by inclusion in the Mozilla Open Leader Program cohort 4.